Atlas-OS/Atlas/README.md

 ## Brand kit
 If you want to make your own wallpaper or cool graphic designs using our logo to help promote Atlas or for fun to contribute to Atlas you can download our brand kit below and use our high resolution .svg & .png exports.
 [Check out our brand kit](https://atlasos.net/brand/AtlasOS_Brand_Kit.7z).

+We also have our own dicussion page on GitHUB dedicated to graphic design so you can share your own creations with users to be able to use!
+You can check the discussion page here.

 ## Disclaimer

 By downloading, modifying, and utilizing any of these images, you agree to [Microsoft's Terms.](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm) None of these images are pre-activated, you **must** use a genuine key.